amandaguglieri/hackinglife/docs/information-gathering.md

 #### Sublist3r

-[Sublist3r](sublist3r.md)  enumerates ubdomains using many search engines such as Google, Yahoo, Bing, Baidu and Ask.
+[Sublist3r](sublist3r.md)  enumerates subdomains using many search engines such as Google, Yahoo, Bing, Baidu and Ask.
 Sublist3r also enumerates subdomains using Netcraft, Virustotal, ThreatCrowd, DNSdumpster and ReverseDNS.
 Easily blocked by Google.

 ```bash